LaconicNetwork/awesome-urbit/docs/azimuth-watcher.md

-# Azimuth
+# Azimuth Watcher

 Azimuth is the public-key infrastructure used for Urbit identities, deployed as [smart contracts](https://github.com/urbit/azimuth) on Ethereum.
 For a deep dive, the official documentation has an [in-depth reference](https://developers.urbit.org/reference/azimuth/azimuth).

-It currently [relies on Infura](https://developers.urbit.org/reference/azimuth/flow#eth-watcher), as seen in this diagram:
+It currently [relies on events from Infura](https://developers.urbit.org/reference/azimuth/flow#eth-watcher), as seen in this diagram:

 ![urbit-infura](/images/roller-agents.png)